DevOps-Cert/linuxsystemadministration/README.md

 Sources: [How to Install and Use vi/vim as a Full Text Editor](https://www.tecmint.com/vi-editor-usage/)

-### textfiles: nano
-For someone just learning Linux, there is no shame in using nano.
-Were vi and emacs are similar in power to a full word processor, nano functions as a simple text editor and provides you on the bottom the commands need to complete a task.

-### textfiles: diff
 <details><summary>Compare /usr/share/common-licenses/GPL-3 to /usr/share/common-licenses/GPL-2 placing result into /work/43.21/GPLdiff.txt: </summary>

 ```